- Armament and disarmament

 The Planetary Security Initiative has three major objectives:

 The Planetary Security Initiative was launched by the Dutch Ministry of Foreign Affairs in 2015.
-Since spring 2016 it has been operated by a consortium comprising Clingendael Institute, adelphi, the Center for Climate and Security (CCS), the Hague Centre for Strategic Studies (HCSS), the Institute for Environmental Security (IES) and SIPRI.
-The initiative is funded by the Dutch Ministry of Foreign Affairs and will run for three years.
+Since spring 2016 the initiative has been managed by a consortium comprising of adelphi, the Center for Climate and Security, the Clingendael Institute, The Hague Centre for Strategic Studies, the Institute for Environmental Security and the Stockholm International Peace Research Institute.